Denmark Clears Christianias Hippy Cannabis Paradise - UrduPoint

 "They fight each other, they fight people and they are violent," she added.

-On Saturday, the locals will mark the official closure of the street.

-"We're going to clear the area.
-So we are removing all the shops and the small cannabis shops.
-That's our first task in the morning," Mader said.
+"It's a reminder of Christiana, what it used to be and what it isn't any more," Adam Hovgaard, a 23-year-old resident of Copenhagen, told AFP.

-While the shops have always reappeared after being destroyed several times by the police, this time the actual cobblestones will be torn up.
+While the shops have always reappeared after being destroyed by the police, this time the actual removal of the cobblestones is intended to prevent any rebirth.

 "We'll take the cobblestones and give them to people who want some.
 That's just a sign that Pusher Street is changing from a pushers' street to something else," Mader explained.